waterjimm/deep_reinforcement_learning_nanodegree/continuous_control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with training with RL agent!

 ### Solutions

-In this github, we provided a DDPG model for the twenty agents version.
-It was able to reach an average 20 agents score of +30 over 100 consecutive episodes in 44 episodes.
+In this github, we provided a DDPG agent solution for the twenty agents version.
+It was able to reach an average 20 agents score of +30 over 100 consecutive episodes in 48 episodes.

-This DDPG model codes partial came from the [DDPG model sample codes in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) with some local changes made to adapt to the 20 agents use case.
+This DDPG model codes were built with a standard DDPG model [in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) with some changes made to adapt to the 20 agents version.
-A single DDPG agent is shared by 20 reacher environments to decide actions.
-Both actor and critic networks of this DDPG model have target and local networks to stablize the training process via soft update.

 #### Training Method
-Experience replay is used to train the local neural network to draw samples from history logs of all 20 reacher agents and reduce the correlation of consecutive samples.
-A fixed sized buffer is used to keep the recent experience.
+A global DDPG agent is shared by 20 reacher environments to decide actions independently based on each environment states.
+The experience (state, action, reward, next_state, done) from each environment was stored together in the global DDPG agent memory buffer.
+Replay is performed with this memory buffer to train the actor and critic networks.
+Target and local networks are used to stablize the training process via soft update technique.

 #### Interesting findings
-Random noise from OU process is added to actions to improve the exploration and make the training more effective.
+Random noise from OU process is added to actions to improve the exploration and make the training more efficient.
 It has a significant impact on the convergence.